 We continue to provide our students excellent opportunities in research in many aspects of medicine and our targeted profile is providing international quality in several important research areas.
 The Norwich Research Park is a unique resource and provides an ever expanding opportunity for future learning experience.

 I would encourage you to explore all the opportunities that Norwich Medical School will present in an environment that is supportive, encouraging and helpful.
 Do not hesitate to ask for help and advice if required.
 I wish you all success and an enjoyable experience.

-From the Head of School, Professor Michael Frenneaux
+From The Head of School Professor William Fraser